Larry-444/ai_case_study/README.md

-NVIDIA is currently pursuing fields in (Architecture, Engineering, Construction and Operations), Automotive, Consumer Internet, Energy, Financial Services, Gaming, GLobal Public Sector, Healthcare and Life Sciences, Higher Education and Research, Industrial, Manufacturing, Media and Entertainment, Restaurants and Quick Service, Reatail and COnsumer Packaged Goods, Robotics, Smart Cities and Spaces, Supercomputing, Telecommunications, and US Public Sector.
+NVIDIA is currently pursuing fields in (Architecture, Engineering, Construction and Operations), Automotive, Consumer Internet, Energy, Financial Services, Gaming, GLobal Public Sector, Healthcare and Life Sciences, Higher Education and Research, Industrial, Manufacturing, Media and Entertainment, Restaurants and Quick Service, Reatail and Consumer Packaged Goods, Robotics, Smart Cities and Spaces, Supercomputing, Telecommunications, and US Public Sector.

 Nvidia Geforce 256 was the graphics card that launched Nvidia into the tech industry.